zwang3583/nextjs-blog/posts/differential-privacy-above-threshold.md

 date: '2020-05-12'
 ---

-As of writing this post, I realize that it requires an ample amount of background knowledge for clear comprehension; unfortunately, I do not consider myself an expert in any of the relevant fields and therefore do not feel right to describe the concepts in my own words.
+I realize that this blog requires an ample amount of background knowledge for clear comprehension; unfortunately, I do not consider myself an expert in any of the relevant fields and therefore do not feel right to describe the concepts in my own words.
 If interested, I recommend you to read about:

 - Differential Privacy
 - Sparse Vector Algorithm